Key takeaways

 Yield management

-Also known as revenue management, it’s the practice of understanding, anticipating, and reacting to demand to maximize revenue.
+Also known as revenue management, it involves analyzing and responding to demand to maximize hotel revenue.

 YTD (year to date)